The Doctor's Enemies

 Rise of the Cybermen / The Age of Steel (2006)

-After not encountering them for almost two lifetimes, the Tenth Doctor, Rose Tyler and Mickey Smith finally had their own confrontation with the Cybermen, during the events of "Rise of the Cybermen/The Age of Steel".
-Having accidentally travelled into an alternate version of Earth - exactly where its history diverged from ours was never expressly revealed - The Doctor and Rose visited the mansion home of the alternate Pete and Jackie Tyler, while Mickey encountered his alternate self... just in time for The Doctor and Rose to find themselves caught in the middle of an attack by the newborn Cybermen of that universe.
+After The Doctor's next regeneration, the Tenth Doctor had an unconventional encounter with a completely new group of Cybermen.
+While travelling with Rose Tyler and Mickey Smith, the TARDIS fell into an alternate version of Earth, with The Doctor and Rose visiting the mansion home of Pete and Jackie Tyler (the alternate versions of Rose's parents) while Mickey visited the still-living alternate version of his grandmother.
+However, their visits were swiftly complicated when Mickey was captured by his other self while the Tyler mansion was attacked by the newly-created Cybermen of that universe.
 Created by the dying genius John Lumic, who sought a means to cure himself of his illness, these Cybermen were regarded by Lumic as the next necessary stage in human evolution, and he was determined to 'upgrade' the entire population of Earth by force.
 While The Doctor kept the Cyber-Controller Lumic occupied, Mickey managed to find the code that would deactivate the emotional inhibitor chip, thus causing the Cybermen to self-destruct as they were finally capable of realising the horror of what they had become.

 Army of Ghosts/Doomsday